 Why we believe the financial industry needs its own transition as it seeks to help companies become sustainable.

-- The earliest definitions of responsible investment centred on the avoidance of certain business activities for moral or value-driven reasons.
+- The earliest definitions of responsible investment centered on the avoidance of certain business activities for moral or value-driven reasons.
 Following the global financial crisis, some regions elevated the importance of stewardship and long-term value creation, and the traditional shareholder model was challenged by the stakeholder model.

-- Moving on to the last five years, the responsible investment industry has entered a rapid expansion, turned its focus to ‘sustainability’, and collectively mobilised around the commitment to work with companies in their transition to becoming sustainable.
+- Moving on to the last five years, the responsible investment industry has entered a rapid expansion, turned its focus to ‘sustainability’, and collectively mobilized around the commitment to work with companies in their transition to becoming sustainable.

 - For the investment industry, a key part of the transition is integrating the way that we think about material ESG issues into our investment processes.
 While this trend has accelerated, we believe significantly more needs to be done to rethink the way in which we allocate capital, so that we can create a truly integrated investment model that is transformational to the global economic system.